verndale/front-end-components/src/components/content-carousel/large-image-card/README.md

 # Large Image Card
-This component have 2 design with and without card description
+This component have 4 design, card with description, card without description, card with link, and card without link

 ## Usage
 Add the front-end-copmonent library to your project